Helperbird/website/src/pages/help/features/how-to-use-text-to-speech-on-any-website.md

 new: false
 footer: true
 header: true
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Use Text to Speech in Helperbird
+title: How to Use Text to Speech on Any Website
 description:
   Learn how to use Helperbird's Text to Speech feature to have any text read aloud.
-Perfect for listening to articles, emails, or any written content on the web.
+Listen to articles, emails, documents, or any written content on the web.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,